XAIP Protocol

 After each call, the hook signs a receipt (hashes only — no raw content leaves your machine) and posts it to the aggregator.
 Next caller sees a slightly more accurate score.

-Known limitations. ~1,500 receipts across 10 servers — a small dataset.
+Known limitations. ~4,500 receipts across 10 servers — still a small dataset.
+The current public dataset is MCP-heavy because MCP was the first integration target.
 A single aggregator node (BFT quorum is the next milestone).
 The low_caller_diversity flag means one caller dominates the dataset — trust is uncertain because there aren't enough independent sources yet.
-Right now that caller is me, and closing that gap is exactly what installers are for.
+The multi-caller mechanism itself has been verified (method + before/after data), but in practice the active graph is still populated mostly by one operator.
+Closing that gap is what the contributor paths below are for.
 Error classification is heuristic; false positives possible.

 How to contribute